Ex-Nazi camp secretary, 96, flees instead of facing 11K counts in her murder trial - NewsBreak

 According to other media reports, Furchner was questioned as a witness during past Nazi trials and said at the time that the former SS commandant of Stutthof, Paul Werner Hoppe, dictated daily letters and radio messages to her.

-Furchner testified she was not aware of the killings that occurred at the camp while she worked there, dpa reported.Smith & Wesson investing $125 million to relocate headquarters to Maryville
+Furchner testified she was not aware of the killings that occurred at the camp while she worked there, dpa reported.Resolution filed to make Bible ‘official book of Texas’

 Initially a collection point for Jews and non-Jewish Poles removed from Danzig — now the Polish city of Gdansk — Stutthof from about 1940 was used as a so-called “work education camp” where forced laborers, primarily Polish and Soviet citizens, were sent to serve sentences and often died.